KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 [Django + Alpine.js + htmx Ups & Downs](https://2024.djangocon.us/talks/django-alpine-js-htmx-ups-downs/) by Karen Tracey

-Points of interest to me
+My points of interest
 *

 [PostgreSQL Beyond Django: Strategies to Get Max Performance](https://2024.djangocon.us/talks/postgresql-beyond-django-strategies-to-get-max-performance/) by Álvaro Justen

-Points of interest to me
+My points of interest
 *

 [If We Had $1,000,000: What Could The DSF Do With 4x Its Budget?](https://2024.djangocon.us/talks/if-we-had-1000000-what-could-the-dsf-do-with-4x-its-budget/) by Jacob Kaplan-Moss

-Points of interest to me
+My points of interest
 *

 <sub>[**back to top**](#table-of-contents)</sub>